ml-ME-gatech/modeling_tungsten/README.md

 # Overview
 This project is concerned with modeling material structural and thermal properties for tungsten and tungsten alloys.
 In particular the material ultimate tensile stress (UTS), $S_u$ the material uniform elongation $\varepsilon_u$, the material creep stress $S_t$, and the conductivity $k$.
 Empirical models are proposed for incorporating the effect of material recrystallization, a phase change process that depends upon time and temperature.
 The primary statistical methods used in the repository are techniques from **linear regression (model selection, residual analysis, model adquecy checking)** and **Bayesian statistics (MCMC sampling, hierarchical modeling)**.
+More detailed overviews for either are available in the `README.md`'s in [engineering_models](./engineering_models/) and [recrystallization](./recrystallization/) respectively.
+Full detail is contained in the notebooks referenced in these `README.md`'s in the folders.

 ## Highlights
 I've included some highlights and applications of the inference and modeling in this project below.
 ### Material Recrystallization

 #### Isothermal Recrystallization
 The figure below shows predicted isothermal recrystallization phase fraction $X: (t,T) \to [0,1]$ as a function of time at two different isotherms, with the model calibrated to data from [A. Lopez (2015)](https://orbit.dtu.dk/en/publications/thermal-stability-of-warm-rolled-tungsten).
 The solid black lines shows the maximum likelihood predictions while the dotted black lines show 95\% confidence intervals based on sampling from the posterior predictive distribution.
 The variable $X = 0$ when no recrystallization (a phase change process) has occured and $X = 1$ when the entire material has changed phase.

 ![Example Phase Fraction](./recrystallization/.git_images/Generalized%20Logistic_Lopez%20et%20al.%20(2015)%20-%20MR_data_example.svg)